Man City news: Fernandinho and Otamendi suspended for Schalke second leg | Goal.com

-Blow for City as Fernandinho and Otamendi suspended for Schalke second leg
+Blow for Man City as Fernandinho and Otamendi suspended for Schalke second leg

 Manchester City will have to do without Fernandinho and Nicolas Otamendi in the second leg of their Champions League tie with Schalke.